arthow4n/service-worker-is-slowing-down-pageload/README.md

 # service-worker-is-slowing-down-pageload

-Demostrates that service worker is actually delaying the pageload
+Demostrates that service worker is actually delaying the pageload by testing against https://jakearchibald.github.io/service-worker-benchmark/

 ## Running